What To Wear Under A Wetsuit for Kayaking: The Complete Guide

 What you wear under your wetsuit can make or break your kayaking experience.
 The right underlayers keep you warm, prevent chafing, and let you focus on what matters – enjoying your time on the water.

 Take it from someone who learned the hard way: invest in proper wetsuit underlayers before you hit the water.
-Your skin (and your paddling partners who won't have to listen to you complain) will thank you.
+Your skin will thank you, your paddling partners won't have to listen to you complain, and you'll actually enjoy the full duration of your trip instead of cutting it short due to discomfort.

 Now get out there and paddle – comfortably!